The Tragedy of Mathematics in Russia: A Few Lessons

 History and decedents are out of the courts of justice.
 Scientists and ordinary persons must see and collect facts.
 Never accuse the passed away, but calmly and openly point out that which was in reality.
 Explain the difference between moral accusations and political insinuations to the youth.
 Demonstrate the difficulty and necessity of the repairing of mistakes and repentance.
 Show how easy it is to forgive oneself and accuse the others.

 We must work out and transfer to the next generations the objective views of the past.
 Of its successes and tragedies.
 With love and doubts, with the understanding of our unfortunate fate and the honor of objectivity.
 It is the personal faults and failures that we are to accuse and repair first of all.
 They knew even in Ancient Rome that we should tell nothing or good about the dead.
 Facts did never pass away.
-Luzin was accused by the Moscow Mathematical Society and the Academy of Sciences.
-These scientific institutions are alive.
+Luzin was accused by the community of Moscow mathematicians as well as by the Academy of Sciences.

+The defence of Stalinism consists often in proclaiming that the ugly misdeeds and crimes of Stalinism are the fault of Stalin, Beriya, Mekhlis, Kolman, and the hord of their minor clones and replicas, while in fact Stalinism was created by millions.
+Stalinism in science was mainly raised by scientists themselves.
+It is indecent to pretend that Luzin's students safeguarded their teacher and science from Stalinism.
+Luzin was a victim of social ostracism and lived with the brand and stigma of an adversary with a Soviet mask during fourteen years up to his death.
+He became an exemplary outcast for Stalinism---an adversary at large.
+Luzin's colleagues and students lowered and neglected him, which culminated in slapping in his face and spitting on his tomb.
+Luzin has passed away but the false accusations in sabotage and obsequiousness are still effective.